OCHA-DAP/ocha-anticipy/docs/source/index.rst

 Welcome to OCHA AnticiPy's documentation.

-OCHA AnticiPy is a Python library for simple downloading and processing data related to the anticipation of humanitarian risk.
+OCHA AnticiPy is a Python library for simple downloading and processing of data related to the anticipation of humanitarian risk, from climate observations and forecasts to food insecurity.
-The types of datasets include administrative boundaries, food insecurity data, and climate data.

 Get set up
 and start downloading data using :doc:`quickstart`.